Early medieval domes: Ostrogothic Kingdom

 Although the chronology is uncertain for some examples, domes continued to be built in Italy throughout the Middle Ages.
-Dome construction appears to have stopped in the city of Rome in the middle of the 5th century, but there are dozens of Italian examples outside of Rome from the next few centuries.
+Dome construction appears to have stopped within the city of Rome in the middle of the 5th century, but there are dozens of Italian examples outside of Rome from the next few centuries.
 Continuing from late antiquity, domes in the early Middle Ages were built over centralized buildings such as baptisteries and martyria.
 The Albenga Baptistery was built as early as the mid-5th century in Italy.